MicrosoftDocs/power-platform/power-virtual-agents/configuration-hand-off-omnichannel.md

     :::image type="content" source="./media/configuration-hand-off-omnichannel/PVA2-Inactivity-Trigger.png" alt-text="Configure inactivity trigger":::

 1. Select a **Value** from the dropdown, or enter an arbitrary value (in seconds) using a **Formula** entry.
-This value is the amount of inactive time it will take for the topic to trigger.
+This value is the amount of inactive time it takes for the topic to trigger.

 1. Select which channel it applies to by using the **Condition** option.
 For OmniChannel, click on **Select a variable** under the **Condition** block, select the **System** tab, and **Activity.Channel**.